Environmental impact of fashion: Microfiber pollution

 Textiles are the main source of microfibers in the environment.
 Thirty five percent of the microplastics that are found in marine ecosystems, such as shorelines, are from synthetic microfibers and nanofibers.
 Such microfibers affect marine life in that fish or other species in the marine ecosystems consume them, which end up in the intestine and harm the animals.
 Microfibers have been found in the digestive tracts of widely consumed fish and shellfish.
 These fish are then consumed by humans, which leads to the absorption of micro pollutants in the fish in a process called biomagnification.
-Predators of the affected marine individuals are also harmed, as they consume their prey who now contain the microfibers.
+Predators of the affected marine species are also harmed, as they ingest the microfibers previously ingested by their prey.
 The yearly shellfish consumption of microplastics was found to be 11,000 pieces, and microfibers were found in eighty three percent of fish caught in one lake in Brazil.
-Further, about two thirds of synthetic fibers from clothing production will be found in the ocean from 2015 to 2050.
 In one study, the food consumption rates decreased in crabs who were eating food with plastic microfibers, which further lead to the available energy for growth to also decrease.

 Techniques to address the environmental impacts of the fashion industry include a marine algal bioabsorbent, which could be used for dye removal through rich algal surface chemistry through heteroatom containing functional groups.
-Many techniques or potential solutions are difficult in their implementation, for instance the accuracy of marine sediment techniques to detect microplastics is not sufficiently tested among different soil samples or sources.

-Eutrophication

-Clothing often contains non-organic, excessively farmed cotton which is grown with chemicals that are known to cause eutrophication.
-Eutrophication is a process in which fresh water sources such as lakes and rivers become overly enriched with nutrients.
-This causes a dense growth of plant life that is harmful to the ecosystem, which can eventually kill all living things in the local ecosystem.
-Two of the main ingredients in pesticides are nitrates and phosphates.
-When the pesticides leak into stream systems surrounding the cropland, the nitrates and phosphates contribute to water eutrophication.

-Water Use
+Water use

 The fashion industry consumes a large amount of water to produce fabrics and manufacture garments every year.
 The global fashion industry uses 93 billion cubic meters of water per year, or 20 trillion gallons.
 This is four percent of all freshwater withdrawal globally.
 This amount is set to double by 2030 if it follows the current trend.
 According to the United Nations Environment Programme, the fashion industry is responsible for 20 percent of global wastewater.
-Manufacturing a single pair of Levi jeans, will on average, consume about 3,781 liters of water to make.
-On average, to produce one kilogram of textiles will require 200 liters of water.
+Manufacturing a single pair of Levi jeans, will on average, consume about 3,781 liters of water.
+On average, producing one kilogram of textiles requires 200 liters of water.